gaolou1/mesos-hdfs-monitoring-zabbix-sender/readme.md

 1. the hostname of the zabbix server (`-z`)
 1. the key (`-k`) value that you specified above when creating the trapper item in zabbix.

-This may or may not make a different, but note that the key is passed to `zabbix_sender` "as a variable," so to speak, and not enclosed in quotes as a string:
+This may or may not make a difference, but note that the key is passed to `zabbix_sender` "as a variable," so to speak, and not enclosed in quotes as a string:

 ```
 # works:
 /usr/bin/zabbix_sender -z zabbix.server.com -p 10051 -s "node.name.in.zabbix" -k your_key_name_here -o "$gb_remaining"

 # may or may not work:
-/usr/bin/zabbix_sender -z zabbix.server.com -p 10051 -s "node.name.in.zabbix" -k "your_key_name_here -o" "$gb_remaining"
+/usr/bin/zabbix_sender -z zabbix.server.com -p 10051 -s "node.name.in.zabbix" -k "your_key_name_here" -o "$gb_remaining"
 ```

 ### Step four